Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Rami Rahim - Juniper Networks, Inc.

 Yeah.
 So I think, I mean, we're actually almost at a new normal with Telco.
 I mean, the last few years, we've seen kind of a challenged market there.
 And we haven't had big Telco flushes of recent times.
 We used to have those back in the growth days in the Telco space.
 But at this point, we expect Telco to remain challenged.
 I mean that's – as we all know, a particularly lumpy business.
-So it's hard to predict with certainly.
+So it's hard to predict with certainty.
 But I don't expect flushes at this point.
 In our outlook, we have not assumed an increase in Telco spend in the Q4 because that's just not what we see given the environment that they're in.

 Michael E. Genovese - MKM Partners LLC